Lowering cholesterol naturally: Science-backed tips & remedies

 The incidence of heart attacks has risen in the last few years, even amongst youngsters.
-Certain parameters can indicate early risks of heart disorders like elevated levels of bad cholesterol.
+Certain parameters can indicate early risks of heart disorders, like elevated levels of bad cholesterol.
 With too many information portals on the internet, cholesterol has been gathering a lot of negative publicity and is being seen as a harmful element.

 However, cholesterol is an essential component of the human body, which has many vital functions.
 If it exceeds its normal levels in the body, it may cause harm to your health, especially to your heart.
-Let’s understand cholesterol, its types, importance & negative effects and how do reduce its excess quantity naturally.

 Cholesterol & Its Importance

-Types of cholesterol
+Types of Cholesterol

-Other forms of fat & cholesterol
+Other Forms of Fat & Cholesterol

 - Triglycerides- Excess fat stored in the body is known as triglycerides.
 Consumption of excess simple sugars is also stored as triglycerides.
 These triglycerides, when combined with high LDL or low HDL cholesterol, increase the risk of heart disorders.

-- VLDL- The lipoprotein that transports triglycerides which contribute to atherosclerosis(plaque build up in arteries is known as Very Low-Density lipoprotein or VLDL.
+- VLDL- The lipoprotein that transports triglycerides, which contribute to atherosclerosis(plaque build-up in arteries is known as Very Low-Density lipoprotein or VLDL.

-- Total Cholesterol- An estimate of total cholesterol including the good and bad and other particles is termed total cholesterol
+- Total Cholesterol- An estimate of total cholesterol, including the good and bad, and other particles, is termed total cholesterol.

 Excess cholesterol buildup in the arteries can affect your health negatively by